 The Party’s Over

 As we age, the proportion of fat to muscle in our bodies tends to increase even if our weight stays the same.
-In addition to more fat — as if we need that — alcohol dehydrogenase, or ADH, one of the three main enzymes in our bodies that digest alcohol, may be less efficient as we age.
+In addition to more fat—as if we need that—alcohol dehydrogenase, or ADH, one of the three main enzymes in our bodies that digest alcohol, may become less efficient as we age.

-Meanwhile, the proportion of water in our body tissues declines, leaving less liquid to dissolve alcohol and a higher concentration of the hard stuff.
+Meanwhile, the proportion of water in our body tissues declines, leaving less liquid to dissolve alcohol, meaning we absorb a higher concentration of the hard stuff.
+And don’t forget those daily meds many of us may be prescribed as we get older, many of which react badly with alcohol.

-All of this probably explains why the Center for Disease Control and Prevention’s current Dietary Guidelines for Americans recommend no more than two drinks daily for men and one for women.
+All of this probably explains why the Centers for Disease Control and Prevention’s current Dietary Guidelines for Americans recommend no more than two drinks daily for men and one for women.

 So, yes, it really is you.